 The adage out of sight out of mind has never been more correct.
 The low-traffic areas of your home, like the attic and crawlspace, are most likely the biggest source of energy loss.

-For crawlspace, you can touch to feel the temperature.
+For the crawlspace, you can touch it to feel the temperature.
 If it is cold and feels uncomfortable to walk on, know that cool air is penetrating the warm part of your house.